ibm-cloud-docs/openwhisk/pkg_event_streams.md

 ```
 {: codeblock}

-However, if the same message content is posted with `isJSONData` set to `false`, the trigger payload would look like the following example:
+However, if the same message content is posted with `isJSONData` set to `false`, the trigger payload would look like the following example.

 ```json
 {
   "messages": [